 In 2013, the program's first year as full members of the USA South Athletic Conference and NCAA Division III, Duble's squad battled through injuries to compile a 10-9-2 overall and a 7-3-2 mark in conference play.
 The Lady Scots advanced to the semifinals of the USA South Tournament before falling to eventual champion Piedmont.

-Active in professional coaching organizations, he has served eight years as the conference soccer chair, five as regional chair, and two years as the NAIA Women’s Soccer National President.
-He and his wife Lynn, also a Covenant alum and former athlete herself, have been married for 33 years, and have five children: Allen, Chelsey, Charles, Faith, and John Mark.
+He and his wife, Lynn (a Covenant alumna and former athlete herself), have been married for 33 years, and have five children: Allen, Chelsey, Charles, Faith, and John Mark.